rdkcentral/rdkb-halif-lpa/docs/pages/LpaHalSpec.md

 ## Threading Model

-The interface is not thread safe.
+The interface is not required to be thread-safe.

-Any module which is invoking the API should ensure calls are made in a thread safe manner.
+Any module which is invoking the Lpa Hal API should ensure calls are made in a thread safe manner.

 Vendors can create internal threads/events to meet their operation requirements.
 These should be responsible to synchronize between the calls, events and cleaned up on closure.